 - Bishop's Transcripts: 1603-4, 1605, 1608, 1612, 1617-19, 1625/1686, 1688, 1690-2, 1694-1701, 1704, 1706-16, 1718-20/1721-7, 1733-42/1743, 1745-60/1761-75/1776-82, 1802-13/1813-24/1825-39/1840-2, 1844-55.

-- St. Ives Parish Registers (births, marriages and burials) 1561-1653, on 4 microfiche are available from the Huntingdonshire FHS as fiche set D39.
+- St. Ives Parish Registers (births, marriages and burials) 1561-1653, on 4 microfiche are available from the Cambridgeshire and Huntingdonshire FHS as fiche set D39.

 - St Ives parish was in the St Ives Registration District from 1st July 1837 until 1965, when it became a sub-district of Huntingdon.
 On 1st April 1997, it was abolished and came directly under Huntingdon District.